xiaofanliang/starter-hugo-academic/content/project/miaoqianzhijie/index.md

 ---
-title: "Quantify the social impact of demolishing a historic street for a new metro station: evidence from participatory GIS survey in Guangzhou, China"
+title: "A Network Lens on Social Costs: Demolishing a Historic Street for a New Subway Stations"
 summary: While a new metro station enhances transit connetivity in the metro network, its construction plans to demolish a historic neighborhood in Guangzhou China.
 How can we quantify the social cost of the station in terms of loss in social connections and memories?
 tags:
 - Digital Civics and Critical Data